Living Landscapes - Co-operative Permaculture Card Game

 This permaculture card game is a good way to learn and understand sustainable landscape design.
 It covers two important principles of permaculture and can be adapted to your own lifestyle by adding or leaving out some cards.

 As a co-operative game, all players contribute to a common design.
 Each player adds their own ideas through the cards and the discussions the game tends to encourage.

 Comprises of 52 original water colour paintings and 2 blank cards for your own input.
-The cards also have the common signs and numbers to play many of your favorite card games.
+The cards also have the standard symbols and numbers to play all your favourite card games.

 For 2 to 6 players, from ages 4 to adult.
 Two playing levels: 4 - 7 years and 7 - adult.
 Large groups or classes can play with 2 or more card sets.

 Permaculture is a design system that develops sustainable and energy-productive solutions, respecting man and nature.

 Two of the many principles that can help us achieve this are: